Yes, spreadsheets are still relevant — but not if you manage shift workers.

 Founded to create a “luxury hybrid hotel for today’s modern travelers,” citizenM is in a class of its own.
 With 19 hotels across three continents — and 17 more hotels under development — citizenM consistently provides best-in-class customer service.

 “We had one person who had to look after the scheduling,” says hotel manager Cristina Ciupitu.
 “And we also had a different spreadsheet for each area – like scheduling, holidays and payroll.
 There was a lot of friction created by people requesting days off or shift swaps.”

 On top of that, the team wasn’t confident that everyone was looking at the most up-to-date version.

 Once they switched to a workforce management solution, they ditched the Excel spreadsheets and found the source of truth they had been looking for.

 With work scheduling and people management, in-built communication tools allow you to keep everyone in the loop and up-to-date.

 You can allocate shifts, broadcast news or special events, assign tasks, and share work schedules which your employees can confirm with a click.
 It’s all online and fully accessible via everyone’s mobile devices.

-Sign up for a free trial of Deputy to see why you should ditch the paperwork.
+If you want the best option, Sign up for a free trial of Deputy to see why you should ditch the paperwork.